FAQs & Cautionary Statement

 The review was led by a sub-committee of the board of directors, made up entirely of independent directors.
 The board of directors also engaged external financial and legal advisors to assist with this process.

-After completing the review process and evaluating all available options and, following the earlier announced assignment of our credit facility to our existing senior noteholders, the Board concluded that the proposed transaction is the best viable option available for Corus and our stakeholders at this time.
+After completing the review process and evaluating all available options and, following the earlier announced assignment of our credit facility to our existing Senior Noteholders, the Board concluded that the proposed Recapitalization Transaction is the best viable option available for Corus and our stakeholders at this time.

-With this proposed transaction, Corus is seeking to materially reduce our debt.
+With the proposed Recapitalization Transaction, Corus is seeking to materially reduce our debt.
 If approved, once the transaction closes, we expect to reduce our total third-party debt and other liabilities by more than $500 million, reduce annual cash interest by up to $40 million and extend maturity dates within the new debt structure to at least five years.

-Contracts and obligations with or to producers, suppliers, distributors, clients, customers, and employees, are not being “arranged” as part of the proposed transaction.
-As such, we do not anticipate any impacts to these relationships as a result of the CBCA proceedings.
+Contracts and obligations with or to producers, suppliers, distributors, clients, customers, and employees, are not being “arranged” as part of the proposed Recapitalization Transaction.
+As such, we do not anticipate any impacts to these relationships as a result of the Canada Business Corporations Act or “CBCA” proceedings Corus is following to conduct the proposed Recapitalization Transaction.

 In fact, we are excited about continuing to acquire, produce and deliver the amazing content that Canadians know and love across our platforms, and building on our important relationships with clients, suppliers and partners for the future.

-After closing, the board of directors of the new holding company of Corus (“NewCo”) will comprise five directors (which individuals are to be confirmed) and the current directors of Corus will resign.
+If approved and after closing of the proposed Recapitalization Transaction, the board of directors of the new holding company of Corus (“NewCo”) will comprise five directors (which individuals are to be confirmed) and the current directors of Corus will resign.
+All changes resulting from the proposed transaction are outlined in the Circular that was delivered to affected securityholders in connection with the required Special Meetings.

 Yes.
-Right now, Corus has continued access to a secured credit facility that gives us access to an increased “revolving” facility (increased to $125 million from $75 million on October 29, 2025) and also includes an approximately $301 million secured term loan.
+Corus continues to have access to a secured credit facility that gives us access to an increased “revolving” facility (increased to $125 million from $75 million on October 29, 2025) and also includes an approximately $301 million secured term loan.

-If approved and at closing, Corus’ existing secured revolving credit facility will essentially continue (technically, it will be amended and restated, into a new, $125 million secured revolving credit facility.)
+If approved and at closing of the proposed Recapitalization Transaction, Corus’ existing secured revolving credit facility will essentially continue (technically, it will be amended and restated into a new, $125 million secured revolving credit facility).
 The existing secured term loan will be settled and exchanged for new senior secured notes in the aggregate principal amount of $300 million.

-If approved and at closing, among the other things described:
+If approved and at closing of the proposed Recapitalization Transaction, among the other things described:

 • Existing debt noteholders (i.e. those who hold the $750 million aggregate of senior unsecured notes of the Company) will have their existing debt exchanged for: (i) cash equal to the accrued and unpaid interest in respect of the senior unsecured notes; (ii) shares in NewCo (per below) and (iii) $250 million aggregate of new second lien senior secured notes.